Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: The lattice model with inverse-squared interaction

-{\it Trapping potential in the $x$-direction} We have obtained a homogeneous lattice boson model with inverse square interaction by neglecting the trapping in the $x$-direction.
-Adding back the harmonic trap with the frequency $\omega_x$ may affect the atom number $N_0(x)$ at each site.
-If the width of a single BEC is wider, the number $N_0$ of atom per site may vary site by site and $N_0$ in the center of trapping may be several times of $N_0$ in far away from the center.
-Within a cigar-like single dipolar BEC, the dipole-dipole repulsion is strong enough against raising the width of the single BEC at the trapping center.
-Therefore, the factorization of the ground state wave is still valid and $N_0$ keeps an constant.
-The resulting inhomogeneous model is $H$ in (\ref{lh}) added by a term $\sum_iV_{h,i} \delta n_i$ where
+We have obtained a homogeneous lattice boson model with inverse-squared interaction by neglecting the trapping in the $x$-direction.
+Putting back the harmonic trap with the frequency $\omega_x$ may affect the atom number $ N_0(x)$ at each site.
+If the width of a single BEC is too wide, the number of atoms per site may vary from site to site and $N_0$ in the center of trapping potential can be several times that far away from the center.
+However, within a cigar-shaped dipolar BEC, the dipole-dipole repulsion is strong enough against increasing the width of the single BEC at the trapping center.
+Therefore, the factorization of the ground state wave function is still valid and $N_0$ remains approximately a constant.
+The resulting inhomogeneous model is given by $H$ in (\ref{lh}) augmented by an additional term $\sum_iV_{h,i} \delta n_i$, where

 is the harmonic trapping potential along the $x$-direction.